jerbarnes/nordial/word_level/guidelines.md

 dei etc ikke alle normale subjekt contraction  -er det alltid med to ord eller er det bare ett. "kje" er klitisk.

+ikke ta med normerte pronomener - fjerne alle subjekt-jeg etc. third person non animate make sure syntactical label is ok everything token level just pretend that words like "ekje" are all words at once we treat the whole thing as one token with apostrophe inside, "e'kje" is one token but always one token!! apostrophes separated by spaces should not be included. contraction is ok to use in both cases.

+14:24:23 From Petter Mæhlum To Everyone:
+	ekkje
+	e kje
+14:24:27 From Petter Mæhlum To Everyone:
+	e' kje
+14:24:29 From Petter Mæhlum To Everyone:
+	e'kje
+14:49:01 From Jeremy Barnes To Everyone:
+	tokens: æ har ikkje noko
+14:49:28 From Jeremy Barnes To Everyone:
+	tags: sub_pron: 1
+14:50:09 From Jeremy Barnes To Everyone:
+	tags: [[sub_pron], []]
+14:50:41 From Petter Mæhlum To Everyone:
+	[æ, har, ikke, noko]
+14:50:50 From Petter Mæhlum To Everyone:
+	[[],[],[],[]]